jonathanvdc/Pixie/README.md

 Reasons to use Pixie:

-  * **Pixie aligns your text and inserts line breaks when the screen is full.** It can be instructed to use word-wrapping.
+  * **Pixie aligns your text and inserts line breaks when the screen is full.** It also supports word-wrapping.

     If you use word-wrapping, then you can rest assured that things like this unfortunate line break won't happen.